weizhongli/ngomicswf/projects/gut-microbiome-resistome-in-children/README.md

 ...
 </pre>

 2. configure NG-Omics-microbiome-resistome.py
 Edit the the ENV block and NGS-executions block in the top (first 44 lines) of this file.
+Also, edit each job block (e.g. NGS_batch_jobs['reads-filtering']{}), so that the path of programs (e.g. bwa) used in that job block are correct.
 See https://github.com/weizhongli/ngomicswf/wiki for info about how to edit this file.

 3. run the workflow
 run the following command:
 <pre>
 nohup python3 PATH_to_ngomicswf/NG-Omics-WF.py3 -i NG-Omics-microbiome-resistome.py -s NGS-samples -t NGS-opts \